 - Mobile Compatible: if you use Jetpack’s Mobile Theme, you might want your CSS changes to be applied to the mobile theme as well.

 - Content width: this option should be used if you have modified the width of the primary content area using custom CSS.
-The “Content Width” setting is used as the default size for full-size images, videos, and some shortcode widths when they are inserted into your blog.
-Note that it will not affect the size of some images and videos you added before changing the setting, depending on how they were inserted, and you may have to re-insert some of them after changing the setting.
+The “Content Width” setting is used as the default size for full-size images when they are inserted into your blog.
+Note that it will not affect the size of some images you added before changing the setting, depending on how they were inserted, and you may have to re-insert some of them after changing the setting.

 Previewing and Saving